myownskyW7/CARAFE/README.md

 }
 ```

-## Setup CARAFE
+## Setup CARAFE Operator

-There are two ways to setup CARAFE.
+There are two ways to setup CARAFE operator.

 A. Install mmcv which contains CARAFE.